Long-haul, fuel efficient jets underpin demand at Las Vegas air show

 Jetmakers will fly their aircraft into Las Vegas using a blend of biojetfuels, although industry usage of alternatives to kerosene remains limited.

-In an industry where sales are usually aligned with economic stability and growth, analysts remains cautious given political uncertainty in Europe with Brexit, and in the United States where President Donald Trump faces an impeachment probe.
+In an industry where sales are usually aligned with economic growth, analysts remains cautious given uncertainty in Europe with Brexit, and in the United States, the world's largest market for business jets, where President Donald Trump faces an impeachment probe.

 "New deliveries will ramp up (this year) due to a number of new products being introduced, only to begin a cyclical decline as world economic weakness further manifests itself," said aviation analyst Brian Foley.